 A few minutes to eleven.
 Harry groaned.
 Katie…

 The Marauder’s map showed Katie waiting for him at the entrance hall.
-Pettigrew’s name hovered at the edge of the quidditch pitch for a moment, then vanished off the corner of the map.
+Pettigrew’s name hovered at the edge of the quidditch pitch where the wards ended and vanished off the corner of the map.

 Smile, Harry.
 He strode from the chamber.
 It’s not Katie’s fault, make sure she enjoys her date.
 It might be how she remembers you.’